-Check online at www.oah.wa.gov/.
-Click on “Contact” for the phone number of your regional office.
-Or you may ask for a fair hearing by calling or writing your DSHS office.
+At www.oah.wa.gov/, click on “Contact” for the phone number of your regional office.
+You can also ask for an administrative hearing by calling or writing your DSHS office.

-If you ask for a hearing by contacting OAH and you ask that your benefits continue pending your hearing, you should also call your local DSHS office and let them know that you requested a hearing and continued benefits.
-If you do not, there may be a delay in your benefits.
+*If you ask for a hearing by contacting OAH and ask that to keep getting benefits until your hearing, you should also call your DSHS office and let them know you requested a hearing and continued benefits.

-If it is an emergency, ask to have your hearing held as soon as possible by calling the OAH.
-This is called an “expedited” hearing.
+If it is an emergency, call the OAH to ask to have your hearing as soon as possible.
+This is an “expedited” hearing.
 Otherwise, your hearing will probably be 20 days or more after you ask for it.

-A hearing will be held and the written decision will be made by a Judge who does not work for DSHS.
-If you win your hearing and you did not get continued benefits pending the hearing, the Judge will order the benefits you lost returned to you.
+A judge who does not work for DSHS will hold the hearing and issue a written decision.
+If you win your hearing and you did not get benefits up to the hearing, the judge will order the benefits you lost returned to you.

-**If you get continued benefits and lose your hearing, DSHS can bill you for an overpayment of up to two months’ worth of the continued benefits.
+**If you get continued benefits and lose your hearing, DSHS can bill you for an overpayment of up to two months’ worth of benefits.